ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 Backup jobs do not start until the scheduled time, and may start for up to 90 minutes after the scheduled time.
 For example, if you schedule a backup to run at 7:00 PM UTC, the backup job starts sometime between 7:00 PM and 8:30 PM UTC.
 {: note}

-[Deprecated]{: tag-deprecated} The {{site.data.keyword.hscrypto}} are deprecated.
+The {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
 For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
 For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).
+{: deprecated}

 ## Creating a backup policy and plan in the console
 {: #backup-policy-create-ui}